scikit-hep/probfit/README.rst

 *probfit* is a set of functions that helps you construct a complex fit.
 It's intended to be used with `iminuit <http://iminuit.github.com/iminuit/>`_.
 The tool includes Binned/Unbinned Likelihood estimator, :math:`\chi^2` regression, Binned :math:`\chi^2` estimator and Simultaneous fit estimator.
-Normalization and Convolution with cache are also included.
-Various builtin function that's normally used in B physics is also provided.
+Various functors for manipulating PDF such as Normalization and Convolution(with caching) and various builtin functions normally used in B physics is also provided.

 Requirement